-As a student at NSCG, you will have noticed that the college environment is quite different.
+As a student at NSCG, you will have noticed that the college environment is quite different at the moment.
 You or your parents/guardians may have some questions or concerns, so we've pulled together a list of FAQs to help answer any queries you may have...

 How is NSCG mitigating the risks of spreading COVID-19?

 Student safety and welfare is our priority.
-We are following up-to-date Government advice, reviewing and updating our risk assessments on a regular basis and communicating with all stakeholders including students, parents and carers of any changes.
+We are following up-to-date Government advice, reviewing and updating our risk assessments on a regular basis and communicating with all stakeholders including students, parents and carers when there are any changes.
 One of our most important measures is to ensure that students and staff are aware of social distancing and supported to maintain distancing through their actions whilst in the College building.
-Some of these measures are included in this document, but are not exclusive to.
+Some of these measures are included in this document, but are not exclusive to it.

-You can read our full COVID-19 Autumn 2020 risk assessment on our policies page here.
+You can read our full COVID-19 March 2021 risk assessment on our policies page here.

 What prevention measures has the College put into place?